uio-carpentry/organisational/workshop_operations/checklists.md

 ## After the workshop

-* download the registration information from `nettskjema.uio.no`, add one column for each workshop day and add an `x` for those participants that were present; send this excel sheet to the 'carpadmin at swcarpentry.uio.no' list
+* download the registration information from `nettskjema.uio.no`, add one column for each workshop day and add an `x` for those participants that were present; send this excel sheet to the ``carpadmin at swcarpentry dot uio dot no`` list.
+Please make sure that you send this email from your University of Oslo account (incl.
+University Hospital, Veterinarian Institute) to ensure privacy regulations are met.
+If you do not have this type of account, please get in contact with ``carpadmin at swcarpentry dot uio dot no`` and ask for advice
 * send post-workshop questionnaire to attendants (even though you may have sent it already at the workshop, to reach those that had to leave early)
-* for official The Carpentries workshops, send Software Carpentry or Data Carpentry admin the number of attendants for both days
+* for official The Carpentries workshops, send an email to the Carpentries admin at ``team @ carpentries dot org`` the number of attendants for both days
 * obtain the post-workshop assessment form link from the workshop's uio-carpentry.github.io pages, or from SWC/DC admin
 * download the workshop etherpad in text format; take out any information that should not be sent around
 * for all those that participated on at least one of the days